Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

+\textbf{4) Display Release Notes (8 Respondents):} This category refers to the feature of always showing some sort of release notes or change logs in update PRs to inform developers of the changes in an update.
+Although Dependabot sometimes can provide release notes in PRs (Figure~\ref{fig:depbotpr}), it fails for 24.8\% of the PRs in our dataset.
+One possible reason for this is that release notes are often missing or inaccessible in open source projects~\cite{2022ICPC-ReleaseNote}, which is also confirmed by one of our survey respondents: \textit{Most npm package updates feel unnecessary and the maintainers very often don't bother to write meaningful release notes...At the same time, I shouldn't expect maintainers to go through all of their dependencies' changelogs either, so perhaps the tool should find those release notes for me.}

+\textbf{5) Avoid Unnecessary Updates (7 Respondents):} This category refers to the feature of providing a default behavior and configuration options to avoid updates that most developers in an ecosystem perceived as unnecessary.
+The most frequently mentioned feature is the ability to define separate update behaviors for development and production (or runtime) dependencies.
+Many developers would avoid the automatic update of development dependencies because they perceive such updates as mostly noise and there is very little gain in keeping development dependencies up-to-date.
+Other mentioned features include the ability to detect and avoid updates on bloated dependencies and to only provide updates for dependencies with real security vulnerabilities.

+\textbf{6) Custom Update Action (5 Respondents):} This category of features refers to the ability to define custom update behaviors (using, e.g., regular expressions) to update dependencies in unconventional dependency files.

+\textbf{7) Configurability (5 Respondents):} This category refers to the case of developers expressing that dependency management bots should be highly configurable, but does not provide any further information on the specific configuration options they want, e.g., \textit{more configuration options}.

+\textbf{8) \Code{git} Support (4 Respondents):} This category of features concerns the integration of dependency management bots with the version control system (in our case, \Code{git}).
+The specific mentioned features include automatic rebase, merge conflict resolution, squashing, etc., all of which help ensure that bot PRs will not incur additional work on developers (e.g., manipulating \Code{git} branches and resolving conflicts).

+\textbf{9) Breaking Change Impact Analysis (3 Respondents):} This feature category refers to the ability to perform program analysis to identify breaking changes and their impact on client code, e.g., \textit{something like a list of parts of my codebase that might be impacted by the update would be useful.
+This could be based on a combination of changes listed in the release notes and an analysis of where the package is used in my code.}

+The developers' desired features align well with the reasons for Dependabot deprecation, indicating that feature availability can be an important driver for the migrations and competition between dependency management bots.

-\begin{result-rq}{Findings for RQ5:} 11.3\% of the studied projects have deprecated Dependabot due to notification fatigue, lack of grouped update support, package manager incompatibility, etc. More than two-thirds of them turn to other ways of automation, among which the most visible migration target is Renovate Bot (86.5\%). \end{result-rq}
+\begin{small} \begin{result-rq}{Findings for RQ5:} 11.3\% of the studied projects have deprecated Dependabot due to notification fatigue, lack of grouped update support, package manager incompatibility, lack of configurability, absence of auto-merge, etc. 68.4\% of them migrate to other ways of automation, among which the most common migration target is Renovate Bot (86.5\%).
+We identify nine categories of developers' desired features that align well with the Dependabot deprecation reasons. \end{result-rq} \end{small}